YorkshireKev/kevssite.com-jekyll-version/_posts/2022-02-26-dvgrab-with-hitfilm-express.md

 The camcorder does have the ability to playback the tapes via composite output, but firewire is fully digital and thus would give me the best possible quality.

-After loading Ubuntu Linus onto the PC, I searched for an application that could pull the footage from the camcorder.
-I had no luck in finding anything with a nice GUI, so it was left to the good old command line!
+After loading Ubuntu Linux onto the PC, I searched for an application that could pull the footage from the camcorder.
+I had no luck in finding anything with a nice GUI, so I was left with the good old command line!

 It didn't take long for me to stumble across a command line tool called dvgrab.
 This allowed me to control the camcorder via the Linux command line and, more importantly, to download the raw footage onto the PC.